-- A regular review of the Corporate Plan to ensure that priorities are reviewed, remain relevant and reflect the aims of the Council; - Service specific Strategic Plans, which are produced with explicit goals and associated performance targets in order to ensure that achievement of performance is measurable; - The Council's staff appraisal system links personal objectives directly to Service Plans; - Regular reports on the performance of key indicators, which are presented to the Executive; - The production of an Report (through Citizen Link, the Council's community newspaper), providing commentary and data on the previous year's performance and setting out priorities for the coming year(s). - The Council maintains a professional relationship with Mazars, the body responsible for the external audit of the Council and the appointment of Mazars by the Public Sector Audit Appointments (as part of a national procurement exercise), for a further term, was confirmed during the year. - Recruitment and selection procedures are based on recognised good practice and all staff posts have a formal job description and competency based person specification.
+- A regular review of the Corporate Plan to ensure that priorities are reviewed, remain relevant and reflect the aims of the Council; - Service specific Strategic Plans, which are produced with explicit goals and associated performance targets in order to ensure that achievement of performance is measurable; - The Council's staff appraisal system links personal objectives directly to Service Plans; - Regular reports on the performance of key indicators, which are presented to the Executive; - The production of an Annual Report and communication through Citizen Link, (the Council's community newspaper), providing commentary and data on the previous year's performance and setting out priorities for the coming year(s). - The Council maintains a professional relationship with Mazars, the body responsible for the external audit of the Council and the appointment of Mazars by the Public Sector Audit Appointments (as part of a national procurement exercise), for a further term, was confirmed during 2017/18. - Recruitment and selection procedures are based on recognised good practice and all staff posts have a formal job description and competency based person specification.
 Services are delivered and managed by staff with the necessary knowledge and expertise with training needs identified via the formal appraisal process contributing to a corporate training strategy. - Pay is governed by a Pay Policy considered and approved annually by Council. - The maintenance of systems and processes to identify and manage the key strategic and operational risks to the achievement of the Council's objectives.
-Risk management continues to evolve within the Council and presently includes the following arrangements:- - a Risk Management Policy and Strategy has been adopted by the Council and is reviewed annually; - a Risk Management guidance document has been issued to key staff along with risk management training; - the maintenance of a Corporate Risk Register (CRR) comprising risks for the Council as a whole, assigned to designated officers, with appropriate counter-measures and an action plan established for each key risk; - detailed Service Based Risk Registers (SBRR) which have been updated along with a mechanism for feeding up to the CRR;
+Risk management continues to evolve within the Council and presently includes the following arrangements:- - a Risk Management Policy and Strategy has been adopted by the Council and is reviewed annually; - a Risk Management guidance document has been issued to key staff along with risk management training; - the maintenance of a Corporate Risk Register (CRR) comprising risks for the Council as a whole, assigned to designated officers, with appropriate counter-measures and an action plan established for each key risk;

-- the Leadership Team keep the corporate risk management arrangements under review; - periodic review of risks in-year with reports to the Audit and Governance Committee and the Leadership Team; - the Audit and Governance Committee also approve and review the Risk Management Strategy; - the use by Internal Audit of a risk-based approach in the preparation and delivery of the audit plan; - the requirement for Officers of the Council to consider risk management issues when submitting reports to the Executive and Council for consideration by Members; - the adoption of an abridged version of the PRINCE2 Project Management Methodology as a means of contributing to the effective management of risks in major projects. - The Council has established a Corporate Information Governance Group (CIGG) in order to address the requirements of the General Data Protection Regulation (GDPR) which came into effect on 25th May 2018.
-This involves the Solicitor to the Council, as designated Senior Information Risk Owner (SIRO) and other senior officers.
+- detailed Service Based Risk Registers (SBRR) which have been updated along with a mechanism for feeding up to the CRR: - the Leadership Team keep the corporate risk management arrangements under review; - periodic review of risks in-year with reports to the Audit and Governance Committee and the Leadership Team; - the Audit and Governance Committee also approve and review the Risk Management Strategy; - the use by Internal Audit of a risk-based approach in the preparation and delivery of the audit plan; - the requirement for Officers of the Council to consider risk management issues when submitting reports to the Executive and Council for consideration by Members; - the adoption of an abridged version of the PRINCE2 Project Management Methodology as a means of contributing to the effective management of risks in major projects. - The Council has established a Corporate Information Governance Group (CIGG) in order to address the requirements of the General Data Protection Regulation (GDPR) which came into effect on 25th May 2018.
+Following the departure of the Solicitor to the Council the Senior Information Risk Owner (SIRO) has reverted back to, the s151 Officer.
+This arrangement will be reviewed when the permanent arrangements for the new Solicitor are confirmed.

-The working group also includes representatives from Veritau, who have been engaged as the Council's Data Protection Officer (DPO), a requirement of the GDPR.
-The SIRO is continuing to provide regular updates on progress to the Audit & Governance Committee.
+The CIGG also includes representatives from Veritau, who have been engaged as the Council's Data Protection Officer (DPO), a requirement of the GDPR.
+Veritau will be providing regular updates on progress to the Audit & Governance Committee.